 Article

-Numerous studies have investigated the central nervous system (CNS) involvement in COVID-19.
-The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) was detected in some samples of brain tissue.
-In contrast, other studies did not detect the virus, but they did detect evidence of widespread immune activation in the brain parenchyma.
-In this study, a consortium of authors, led by scientists from Germany, used mouse model and postmortem tissue samples from COVID-19 convalescents who died from other causes long after their COVID-19 infection to investigate the presence of the SARS-CoV-2 in the skull-meninges-brain axis.
+Numerous studies have analyzed the central nervous system (CNS) involvement in COVID-19.
+To investigate the presence of SARS-CoV-2 in the skull-meninges-brain axis, a consortium of authors, led by scientists from Germany, used mice intravenously injected with fluorescently labeled SARS-CoV-2 S1 unit, and postmortem tissue samples from COVID-19 convalescents who died from other causes long after COVID-19 infection.

-The skull bone marrow is characterized as a reservoir for myeloid cells through the channels between the skull marrow and meninges.
+The skull bone marrow is characterized as a reservoir for myeloid cells in the channels between the skull marrow and meninges.
 Also, the CNS border meninges were found to contain a lymphopoietic niche.
-This suggests that cell reservoirs localized in the skull and meninges are involved in the skull-meninges-brain axis and consequently, in various neurological diseases.
-A recent study revealed that the bone marrow, as the primary site of hematopoiesis, has an unrecognized role in multiple sclerosis, promoting intimate interactions between autoreactive T-cells that migrate into the bone marrow via the CXCL12- CXCR4 axis, and hematopoietic stem cells and progenitor cells. https://discovermednews.com/autoreactive-t-cells-in-the-bone-marrow-of-ms-patients/
+This suggests that cell reservoirs localized in the skull and meninges are involved in the skull-meninges-brain axis and, consequently, in various neurological diseases.
+A recent study revealed an unrecognized role of the bone marrow, as the primary site of hematopoiesis, in multiple sclerosis, promoting intimate interactions between autoreactive T-cells that migrate into the bone marrow and hematopoietic stem cells and progenitor cells. https://discovermednews.com/autoreactive-t-cells-in-the-bone-marrow-of-ms-patients/

 About the Study and Results

-Additionally, the S1 binding was found in most organs.
-High concentrations were found close to the liver, kidney, and lung blood vessels.
-The S1 protein was also detected in the testis, ovary, spleen, and bone marrow of other bones, such as the tibia and femur.
+The S1 protein was also detected in most organs; high concentrations were found close to the liver, kidney, and lung blood vessels, in the testis, ovary, spleen, and bone marrow of other bones, such as the tibia and femur.

-Postmortem examination of tissue samples from COVID-19 convalescents who died from other causes long after their COVID-19 infection revealed that SARS-CoV-2 RNA and the N protein were detected in 8/16 skull samples and 6/12 meninge samples by reverse transcription polymerase chain reaction (rt-PCR) test.
-All samples of the prefrontal cortex were rt-PCR negative for SARS-CoV-2 N protein.
-In contrast, the SARSCoV-2 S protein was present not only in the skull marrow niches, skull-meninges connections, and meninges but also in blood vessels and the vicinity of cortical neurons positive for NeuN protein, which is localized in nuclei and perinuclear cytoplasm of most of the neurons in the central nervous system of mammals.
+Postmortem examination of tissue samples from COVID-19 convalescents who died long after COVID-19 from other causes by reverse transcription polymerase chain reaction (rt-PCR) demonstrated the presence of SARS-CoV-2 RNA and N protein in 8/16 skull samples and 6/12 meningeal samples.
+The SARS-CoV-2 S protein was present not only in the skull marrow niches, skull-meninges connections, and meninges but also in blood vessels and the vicinity of cortical neurons positive for NeuN protein, localized in nuclei and perinuclear cytoplasm of most neurons in the central nervous system of mammals.
+By contrast, all samples of the prefrontal cortex were PCR-negative for SARS-CoV-2 N protein.

 Conclusion

-This study showed that SARSCoV-2 S protein was found in the skull-meninges-brain axis in mice after the intravenous injection of fluorescently labeled SARSCoV-2 S1 and human postmortem skull samples from COVID-19 convalescents.
-Of note, human brain samples were PCR negative for SARS-CoV-2 N protein.
-The presence of S1 protein in the mouse skull marrow triggered a broad proteomic change in the skull marrow, meninges, and brain.
+This study demonstrates the presence of SARS-CoV-2 S protein in the skull-meninges-brain axis in mice intravenously injected with fluorescently labeled SARS-CoV-2 S1 and human postmortem skull samples from COVID-19 convalescents.
+Of note, human brain samples were PCR-negative for SARS-CoV-2 N protein.
+The presence of the S1 protein in the mouse skull marrow triggered a broad proteomic change in the skull marrow, meninges, and brain.

-The findings of this study suggest an alternative route for the SARSCoV-2 S protein entry into the CNS, wherein it might reach first the skull marrow and meninges before entering the brain.
+The findings of this study showed an alternative route for SARS-CoV-2 S protein entry into the CNS; it might first reach the skull marrow and meninges before entering the brain.

 This study has been published on a preprint server and is currently under review.